Get 10% OFF with code 10OFF Shop Now

 Douching

-We’ve said it before and will say it every time—do not douche!
-There are tons of reasons why, but it messes with your vagina’s incredible talent for self-cleaning, and could be the reason you keep getting BV and/or yeast infections.
+We’ve said it before and will say it every time—do not douche.
+It can disrupt your vagina’s incredible talent for self-cleaning, and could be the reason you keep getting BV and/or yeast infections.

 Sexual partners